Lytrix/Teensy4-i2s-TDM/README.md

 ## Examples

 - Passthrough       : 4 in goes to 4 out via buffer
-- Basic processing  : Adds sine wave to input)
-- Recorder          : Record a 32-bit wav file to SD card
+- Recorder          : Record a 32-bit RAW file to SD card

-## Features

-* 2 channel i2s
-* 4 channel TDM (more channels can be added by duplicating the channel logic in input_i2s.cpp, output_i2s.cpp and buffer_queue.h)
-* 16/24/32 Bit, 44.1/48/96/192 Khz audio processing
-* Completely stand-alone library, does not depend on the Teensy Audio library.
-* Retains some of the Codec controllers from the Audio Library like DMA.
-* Adds codec controller for TI TLV320AIC3204
-* Adds codec controller for AK4619VN

 ## Pinout